flow-storm/flow-storm-debugger/Readme.md

 #### FlowStorm VS Cider/VSCode debuggers

-Cider and VSCode debuggers are steppers, so I'll only be comparing it against the stepping and value inspection capabilities of FlowStorm, but keep in mind that FlowStorm provindes many more features than stepping.
+Cider and VSCode debuggers are steppers, so I'll only be comparing it against the stepping and value inspection capabilities of FlowStorm, but keep in mind that FlowStorm provides many more features than stepping.
 Cider provide some tracing capabilities to trace entire namespaces but it relay on printing to the console which I haven't found useful outside of very specific situations, so
 I don't think it is useful to understand an entire codebase.